New Hampshire Sheep & Wool Festival

-- Deadlines: Skeins may be mailed with their corresponding cards one full week before the Festival to Susan Parker, 38 Whittemore Hill Rd, New Ipswich, NH 03071; or they may be brought to the Festival on Saturday morning from 8:30-9:30 a.m. to the Arts & Crafts Building (see map) and turned over to Susan Parker at the NH Spinners & Dyers Guild demonstration area.
+- Deadlines: Skeins may be mailed with their corresponding cards, to arrive one full week before the Festival, to Susan Parker, 38 Whittemore Hill Rd, New Ipswich, NH 03071; or they may be brought to the Festival on Saturday morning from 8:30-9:45 a.m. to the Arts & Crafts Building (see map) and turned over to Susan Parker at the NH Spinners & Dyers Guild display area.

 - The judge may move a skein to a different Class if deemed more appropriate.